open-telemetry/opamp-spec/specification.md

 of the Agent.
 The Agent SHOULD self-generate this identifier and make the best effort to avoid creating an identifier that may conflict with identifiers created by other Agents.
-The instance_uid SHOULD remain unchanged for the lifetime of the agent process.
+The instance_uid SHOULD remain unchanged for the lifetime of the Agent process.
 The recommended format for the instance_uid is [ULID](https://github.com/ulid/spec).

 In case the Agent wants to use an identifier generated by the Server, the field